-Yes.
-The Affordable Care Act requires Medicare and private insurers to cover the costs of colorectal screenings, which include a colonoscopy.
-A colonoscopy is an important health screening that can help prevent and treat colon cancers through the removal of polyps or precancerous growths.
+Yes, the Affordable Care Act requires Medicare and private insurers to cover the costs of colorectal screenings, including colonoscopies.
+A colonoscopy is an important health screening that can help prevent and treat colon cancers by removing polyps or precancerous growths.

-Medicare will cover a colonoscopy every 24 months in people who are at high risk for colorectal cancer and every 180 months for people who are not at high risk.
+Medicare will cover a colonoscopy once every 24 months for people who are at high risk of colorectal cancer and once every 120 months for people who are not at high risk.
 There is no age requirement.

-The U.S. Preventive Services Task Force recommends individuals have a colonoscopy beginning at age 50 and continuing until they’re at least 75.
-If you have a family history of colon cancer or other cancer risk factors, some doctors may recommend that you get one earlier.
+The U.S. Preventive Services Task Force recommends that individuals have a colonoscopy beginning at age 50 years and continuing until they’re at least 75 years old.
+If you have a family history of colon cancer or other cancer risk factors, some doctors may recommend that you get one between the ages of 45 and 49 years old.

-A colonoscopy is a medical procedure that involves inserting a thin, lighted tube with a camera on it to view the lining of the colon.
+A colonoscopy is a medical procedure that involves using a thin, lighted tube with a camera on it to view the lining of the colon.
 A doctor performs a colonoscopy for different reasons:

-• Screening.
-A screening colonoscopy is used to visualize the colon and potentially remove precancerous growths called polyps.
-A person having a screening colonoscopy isn’t having symptoms of intestinal problems.
+- Screening: A screening colonoscopy visualizes the colon and potentially removes precancerous growths called polyps.
+A person having a screening colonoscopy doesn’t have symptoms of intestinal problems.

-• Diagnostic.
-A diagnostic colonoscopy is performed when a person is having intestinal symptoms, and a doctor needs to exam the colon for irregularities.
+- Diagnostic: A diagnostic colonoscopy is performed when a person has intestinal symptoms and a doctor needs to examine the colon for irregularities.

-Doctors typically perform these procedure types using sedation medications to help a person relax or under general anesthesia, where a person is asleep and unaware of the procedure.
+Doctors typically perform these procedures using sedative medications to help a person relax or general anesthesia, which is when a person is asleep and unaware of the procedure.

 Several factors go into how much a colonoscopy costs.
 These include:

-• Location.
-If a patient is healthy enough, they can usually have a colonoscopy at an outpatient surgery center.
-This is usually less expensive than a colonoscopy in a hospital setting.
+- Location: If a patient is healthy enough, they can usually have a colonoscopy at an outpatient surgery center.
+This is typically less expensive than a colonoscopy in a hospital setting.

-• Tissue sampling.
-If a doctor takes tissue samples, they’ll send them to a laboratory.
-This can increase costs for equipment to sample the tissue and for a laboratory to evaluate it.
+- Tissue sampling: If a doctor takes tissue samples, they send them to a laboratory.
+This can increase the costs of equipment to sample the tissue and for a laboratory to evaluate it.

 Colonoscopy costs with Medicare depend on whether the colonoscopy is being performed for screening or diagnostic purposes.

-According to Medicare.gov, Medicare will pay for screening colonoscopies once every 24 months if a doctor considers you to be at high risk for colon cancer.
+According to Medicare.gov, Medicare will pay for screening colonoscopies once every 24 months if a doctor considers you to be at high risk of colon cancer.

 A doctor may determine you’re at high risk if you have a family history of colon cancer or you have a history of colon polyps or inflammatory bowel disease.